⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 This has become a convention for vendors to prove genuine credibility, by saying, "We found 15 critical vulnerabilities in the codebases of XYZ famous companies."

+But the dilemma now comes when each vendor finds CVEs in different codebases.
 From an enterprise buyer's perspective, CVE count doesn't answer the question: "Will this solution find vulnerabilities in my codebase?"
 CVE count alone doesn't tell you the severity and real-world prevalence of each vulnerability, or whether it's a relevant threat given how your company deploys the software.

 Without an apples-to-apples comparison, most buyers end up playing by ear, relying on personal networks ("I know this security researcher is good") or secondhand recommendations ("My friend says those vendors are legitimate").